richrd/suplemon/README.md

  * Ctrl + G
    > Go to line number or file (type the beginning of a filename to switch to it).
+   > You can also use 'filena:42' to go to line 42 in filename.py etc.

  * Ctrl + F
    > Find string